M4 Corridor Enhancement Measures Programme : Magor to Castleton (M4 CEM)

 Please note that this website is no longer being updated.

-Please visit www.m4newport.com for further information associated with the Welsh Government’s draft Plan (preferred strategy) for addressing transport related problems on the M4 Corridor around Newport.
+Please visit www.m4newport.com for further information associated with the Welsh Government’s preferred strategy for addressing transport related problems on the M4 Corridor around Newport.

 he M4 Magor to Castleton, Corridor Enhancement Measures Programme (M4 CEM) was set up to explore and resolve issues of capacity, safety and resilience along the M4 corridor in south-east Wales.